niinavi/Jarjestelmaprojekti/documents/contents.md

 ## 3.1.4 Secrets aka Pillars

 Pillars allow confidential, targeted data to be securely send to spesific minion.
-(Pillar Walkthrough 2019)
+(Pillar Walkthrough 2019) Usually pillars are used to store passwords, user accounts and other sensitive data.

 ## 3.1.5 Top File